amazingphilippe/user-manual/README.md

 2. Drop that `dist` folder right in that drag and drop box
 3. Magic!:tada::sparkles:

-If you signed in to Netlify, now is the time to change the site url if you'd like to name it with your name.
+If you signed in to Netlify, here are a few extra steps:
+1. You can change the site url if you'd like to name it with your name.
 Completely optional.
+2. To receive feedback in your email inbox, you can enable them in **Site settings > Forms > Form notifications**

 That's it!
 You now have an amazing user manual and feedback form site for your amazing colleagues!